woutdp/DRAMASyntax/README.md

 There was no syntax highlighting available so I created my own.
 The syntax coding isn't 100% correct since it's a bit different than most languages.
 The syntax coding was created with the monokai color scheme in mind, but will look fine with most color schemes.

 ## Installation
+**Package Control:** You can install this through [Package Control](https://sublime.wbond.net/).
+You will automatically get the latest patches.

 **Manual:** In linux, execute the following commands:

 ```